Diversity in deep generative models and generative AI: Numerical results for the ideal sampling algorithm

 \subsection{The VAE design}

-We take as example the MNIST database and generate new images through a VAE; more precisely we use the CVAE in the Tensorflow tutorial \cite{cvae_tensorflow_jan22} but, in order to gain in quality, we make two modifications: we add after the first Conv2D layer two new layers (same for decoder) which results in the following encoder / decoder architecture:
+We take as example the MNIST dataset (similar results, not shown here, were obtained for the Fashion-MNIST dataset~\cite{fmnist_dataset}) and generate new images through a VAE; more precisely we use a standard VAE which is the CVAE in the Tensorflow tutorial \cite{cvae_tensorflow_jan22}~; however, in order to gain in quality, we replace all convolution Conv2D layers by fully connected (FC) layers (size $28*28$) which results in the following encoder / decoder architecture: